akp5549/BMMB_852/week8/readme.md

 SRR1734998, SL2014_Run10,ebola,SierraLeone
 ```

-## 3. Create Makefile that can produce multiple BAM alignment files/ use one from last week
+## 3. Create a Makefile that can produce multiple BAM alignment files/ use one from last week
 ### Used last week's Makefile

-## 4. Using GNU parallel run the Makefile on 10 samples
+## 4. Using GNU parallel, run the Makefile on 10 samples
 ```
 cat design.csv | \
     parallel --colsep , --header : --eta --lb -j 10 \